Cavity QED beyond the Jaynes-Cummings model: Conclusions

 \section{Conclusions}

 The so-called cooperativity parameter $C$ is widely accepted as a measure for how fast an atom-cavity system looses its initial excitation.
 Within the framework of the Jaynes-Cummings model \cite{theory,theory2,theory3,theory4}, this parameter can be written as $C = g^2/\kappa \Gamma_{\rm free}$ where $g$ is the atom-field interaction constant in Eq.~(\ref{I1}), while $\kappa$ and $\Gamma_{\rm free}$ denote the cavity and the emitter free-space decay rates, respectively.
 In principle, the parameter $C$ can assume any value.
 For example, it seems that it is possible to enter the so-called strong coupling regime with $C \gg 1$ by simply increasing the reflectivity of the resonator mirrors which increases the lifetime $1/\kappa$ of photons inside the resonator.
 Moreover, the Purcell effect \cite{Purcell1946} suggests that reducing the distance of the cavity mirrors increases the atom-field coupling constant $g$ by reducing the mode volume of the cavity photons.
 Entering the strong coupling regime is important, since many atom-cavity quantum computing schemes require $C$ to be at least two or even three orders of magnitude larger than one \cite{Metz}.
-Nevertheless, despite great efforts, experimentalists have found it very hard to realise atom-cavity systems with $C \gg 1$ in the laboratory.
+It is worth noting that the strong-coupling regime with $C \gg 1$ has indeed been demonstrated experimentally in atom--cavity systems~(cf.~e.g.~Refs.~\cite{Kuhn,Reichel}).